stuartcrobinson/meilisearch/sis_guide.md

 Use the standard `SEARCH/REPLACE` block format for all code changes.
 Provide the full file path.

 **Crucially**: The `SEARCH` section must *exactly match* the existing file content, character for character, including all whitespace, comments, indentation, docstrings, etc. This is the most common cause of patch failures.

-Keep blocks concise, focusing on the changed lines plus minimal context for uniqueness.
-Only propose edits for files added to the chat.
-Use shell commands for file operations or running tests.